 The parking is on the right, near the police car.

-From Tamar Observation Point you can see Eastern part of the Negev.
-At the North (from the viewpoint, not in the following photo), you can see evaporation pools of the Dead Sea.
+From Tamar Observation Point, you can see the Eastern part of the Negev.
+In the North (from the viewpoint, not in the following photo), you can see the evaporation pools of the Dead Sea.
 Near the border with Jordan, there are two moshavs, Ein Tamar and Neot Hakikar.
 People in these moshavs work mainly in agriculture and tourism.
-Fruits and vegetables that grow in these harsh conditions and salty land are known for their tasty flavors and exported worldwide.
+Fruits and vegetables grown in these harsh conditions and salty land are known for their tasty flavors and are exported worldwide.
 And the mountains in front of us are Moab and Edom Mountains in Jordan.

 Crocoloco Crocodile Farm

 The visit took more than an hour, and then we continued to Eilat.
 We arrived at Eilat after 18:00, headed to a rented apartment, and stayed there for the rest of the evening.